Valjean15/MarvelRivalsModManager/README.md

 # Marvel Rivals - Mod Manager
-Mod manager build up using **WinUI3**, which was made in mind as a tool to be compatible with the Season 0 (using ~mods folder) and Season 1 (using raw files on the game content folder)
+Mod manager build up using **WinUI3**, which was made in mind as a tool to be compatible with the Season 0 (using ~mods folder) and Season 1 (patch) (using [Repak](https://github.com/trumank/repak) method)

-## Important
-The manager do not provide the raw files that would be used to patch mod needed for the method of the Season 1, this files can be extracted from the yout own game content folder (`Paks` folder) and the copied to your content folder.
-Nevertheless the manager has a section that you can download a copy to later restore via manager.

 ## How mods work on Marvel Rivals
 In Season 0, mods in `.pak` format only needed to be placed directly into the ~mods folder in order to be used.

-In Season 1, mods in order to be used must be unzipped (files in `.pak` format) and all mod files placed directly into the game's content folder.
+In Season 1 - pre patch, mods in order to be used must be unzipped (files in `.pak` format) and all mod files placed directly into the game's content folder.

+In Season 1 - patch, mods in order to be used must be unzipped (files in `.pak` format) and all mod files packed on a single pak file to be later loaded.

 ## How to configure the manager
 For the Season 0, only it's needed to set the *Enabled* folder to the ~mods on the game content directory.

-For the Season 1, it's needed to download (can be using the manager or another source) or extract the `.pak` files from the game content, and then match each category folder with it's respective `.pak` file.
+For the Season 1 (patch), it's needed to download (can be using the manager or another source) the [Repak](https://github.com/trumank/repak).

-Each category represent the following files of the original game:
-- *Characters*: `pakchunkCharacter-Windows.pak`
-- *Movies*: `pakchunkHQ-Windows.pak` and  `pakchunkLQ-Windows.pak`
-- *UI*: `pakchunkMovies-Windows.pak`
-- *Audio*: `pakchunkWwise-Windows.pak`

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Download.png)

-After setting the files on each folder, it's needed to copy that files to the game content folder, that can be done with the *Restore* button, then *Enable* button to enable the copied/restores content (this only need to be once).

 After that you can configure the mods you wanna install, after managing the mods, just remain to click on the button *Unpack* (to unpack the mod enabled) and at last *Patch* to apply the mods unpacked.